Piano Concerto No. 3 in C major, Op. 26

 Related Artists/CompaniesSergei Prokofiev

-Prokofiev provided the following description of the score: "The first movement opens quietly with a short introduction (Andante, 4/4).
+"The first movement opens quietly with a short introduction (Andante).
 The theme is announced by an unaccompanied clarinet and is continued by the violins for a few bars.
-Soon the tempo changes to Allegro, and the strings have a passage in sixteenths, which leads to the statement of the principal subject by the piano.
+Soon the tempo changes to Allegro, the strings having a passage in sixteenth notes, which leads to the statement of the principal subject by the piano.
 Discussion of this theme is carried on in a lively manner, both the piano and the orchestra having a good deal to say on the matter.
 A passage in chords for the piano alone leads to the more expressive second subject, heard in the oboe with a pizzicato accompaniment.
 This is taken up by the piano and developed at some length, eventually giving way to a bravura passage in triplets.
-At the climax of this section, the tempo reverts to Andante, and the orchestra gives out the first theme, fortissimo.
+At the climax of this section, the tempo reverts to Andante, and the orchestra gives out the first theme ff.
 The piano joins in, and the theme is subjected to an impressively broad treatment.
 In resuming the Allegro, the chief theme and the second subject are developed with increased brilliance, and the movement ends with an exciting crescendo.